Maumasi/log-me/README.md

 ```

-When using your new tool, ` log `, there are a few parameters to play with:</br>
+When using your new tool, ` log.print `, there are a few parameters to play with:</br>
 Parameter position:
   1. **` error ` | [required]**: Capture an error stack trace commonly represented as ` err ` in node.